 If you’re interested in streaming software head over to this page to read about viable and free options.
 On this page, we compiled a list of the best capture cards.
 We then discuss which gamers will benefit most from a capture card.
 We wrap up with a closer look at some of the most popular game capture cards.

-Overview of the Best Capture Cards for Streaming
+Zoom Out: Comparison Table of the 20 Best Capture Cards

 We’ve organized the most popular cards available, and sorted them by price ascending.
 This is our compiled list of the best capture cards.
 For HGG’s capture card reviews, head to our detailed review section.

-Game Capture Cards 101: Info, Benefits, and Setup
+Capture Card Guide Part I: Info, Benefits, and Setup

 Capture Card Related Terms: